History of Ming: Stage 2

 After the Revolt of the Three Feudatories had calmed down, the court of Qing was able to concentrate manpower to compile the History of Ming formally.
 Thirty-five years passed since the court of Qing officially announced the compilation of the History of Ming.
 In the 17th year of Kangxi Emperor, Qing started drafting learned scholars from all of the country, and stage 2 of compiling got into its stride.
 In the 4th year of Qianlong Emperor (1739), the History of Ming was completed compiling of all it sections.
 It was the third time that the court of Qing organized staff to modify the manuscript of the History of Ming, and finalized its compiling.

-One of the main sources for the History of Ming was Ming Shilu (the Ming Veritable Records), i.e. the records of individual emperors' reigns, each of which was compiled soon after the respective emperor's death, based on the daily records accumulated during the reign.
+One of the main sources for the History of Ming was Ming Veritable Records, i.e. the records of individual emperors' reigns, each of which was compiled soon after the respective emperor's death, based on the daily records accumulated during the reign.